Maximal discs of Weil-Petersson class in $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$: Maximal discs of Weil-Petersson class

 \section{Maximal discs of Weil-Petersson class}

-In this section, we introduce and study maximal discs of Weil-Petersson class in the 3-dimensional Anti de Sitter space $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$.
-The deformation space of maximal discs of Weil-Petersson class is understood as the cotangent bundle $T^*T_0(1)$ of the Weil-Petersson universal Teichm\"uller space $T_0(1)$, and we show that this can be identified with $T_0(1)\times T_0(1)$ by the map originally defined by Mess in \cite{M07}.
-We refer to the appendix of this paper for the basic terminology related to $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$ and to \cite{BS20} for the extensive introduction for the Anti de Sitter geometry.
+In this section, we introduce and study maximal discs of Weil-Petersson class in the three-dimensional Anti de Sitter space $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$.
+We interpret the space of the conformal embeddings of these maximal discs as the cotangent bundle $T^*T_0(1)$ of the Weil-Petersson universal Teichm\"uller space $T_0(1)$, and show that it can be identified with $T_0(1)\times T_0(1)$ via the map originally defined by Mess in \cite{M07}.
+For basic terminology related to the geometry of $\mathbb{A}\mathrm{d}\mathbb{S}^{2,1}$, we refer to the appendix of this paper.
+For a more extensive introduction to Anti-de Sitter geometry, we refer to \cite{BS20}.